ketan1819/Cloud-Front-Distribution/README.md

-# CloudFront Distribution with S3 Origin (OAC/OAI) – Project Report
+# CloudFront Distribution with S3 Origin (OAC/OAI) – Implementation Report

-This project demonstrates the complete setup of an Amazon S3 bucket as a CloudFront origin, secured using Origin Access Control (OAC) / Origin Access Identity (OAI), with proper distribution configuration, access restriction, validation, and caching behavior testing.
+This implementation demonstrates the complete setup of an Amazon S3 bucket as a CloudFront origin, secured using Origin Access Control (OAC) / Origin Access Identity (OAI), with proper distribution configuration, access restriction, validation, and caching behavior testing.

 ---